 These measures have resulted from cooperation between Torah-educated women and a small number of rabbis who favor an egalitarian approach.
 They have aroused harsh opposition in the rabbinical establishment, but they have nevertheless become operational.
 The success of these initiatives has proved not only that they are possible, but that they answer a real need.
 It has also demonstrated to at least some of the religious community that they do not represent any infringement of the halakhic system.

-The formation of women’s organizations, as distinct from co-opting of women to men’s organizations, is perceived as an extremely effective strategy for the achievement of women’s goals.
+The formation of women’s organizations, as distinct from from the inclusion of women in men’s organizations, is perceived as an extremely effective strategy for the achievement of women’s goals.
 In that way women strengthen their own self-awareness and refrain from adopting masculine norms.
 Religious women in Israel were encouraged to organize by developments in New York.
-The example of the Jewish Orthodox Feminist Alliance (JOFA), founded in 1996 in America, inspired a few dozen religious women from Israel who were seeking a platform for a new initiative.
+The example of the Jewish Orthodox Feminist Alliance (JOFA), founded in 1996 in the United States, inspired a few dozen religious women from Israel who were seeking a platform for a new initiative.
 As a result, in 1998, they founded Kolech.

-One of the most important assets of the Israeli organization from its inception was its leader, Chana Kehat.
-Kehat, in her late thirties, raised in a distinguished family of haredi (ultra-orthodox) Torah scholars, who later became a “religious Zionist,” proved to possess extraordinary leadership qualities.
-Over and above her intellectual capabilities and her knowledge of halakhah and Jewish thought, she demonstrated tremendous sensitivity, perseverance and dedication to the organization and its goals.
-An eloquent public speaker and mother of a large family, her personality captivated all those who met her.
+In its early years, one of the most important assets of the Israeli organization was its leader, Chana Kehat.
+Kehat, (1959 - ), then in her late thirties, was raised in a distinguished family of haredi (ultra-orthodox) Torah scholars and later became a “religious Zionist,” and she proved to possess extraordinary leadership qualities.
+Over and above her intellectual capabilities and her knowledge of halakhah and Jewish thought, she demonstrated tremendous sensitivity, perseverance, and dedication to the organization and its goals.
+An eloquent public speaker and mother of a large family, her personality captivated all who met her.
 Representatives of the press frequently interviewed her, seeking and airing her views on a wide variety of topics affecting women and halakhah.
 The organization was virtually identified with her persona.
-In 2004, when Kehat resigned for personal reasons, a committee of twelve women replaced her in operating the organization.
+Since 2004, when Kehat resigned for personal reasons, a committee of twelve women, one of whom acts as chair, has been chosen every few years to lead and operate the organization.

 The name of the organization, “Kolech: Religious Women’s Forum,” was chosen with the express intention of bringing the female voice to center stage, inspired by a famous verse from the Song of Songs: “Let me hear your voice, for your voice is sweet.”
 The address of the lover to his beloved “may be interpreted … as the unique promise of the Almighty, throughout human history, to listen to the female voice” (Kehat 2001).
 The female voice must be restored to its proper place in history—this basic demand is being repeated again and again by women throughout the world, who have been silenced in patriarchal societies for centuries.